matheus-rech/meta-analysis-mvp-standalone/cursor-bugbot.md

 - Do NOT change git config, secrets, or branch protections
 - Do NOT commit large binaries; honor `.gitattributes` (png/pdf/docx/rds/xlsx via LFS)
 - Prefer minimal diffs; keep existing code style/structure
-- No long‑running commands (dev servers, watchers)
+- No long-running commands (dev servers, watchers)

 ## Commands (use these to reproduce/fix)
 ### Node / TypeScript